The Euclidean-hyperboloidal foliation method. Application to f(R) modified gravity: Spacetime foliation and energy inequality

 \subsection{Basic energy functional}

 \paragraph{Energy weight coefficients.}

-The fundamental energy functional (stated shortly below) involved another geometric weight, denoted by $\zeta = \zeta(t,x)$ and defined by \be \zeta(s,r)^2 = 1 - (\del_r \fTime(s,r))^2. \ee This weight coincides with $s/t = s /(s^2+r^2)^{1/2}$ in the hyperboloidal domain, while it reduces to $1$ in the Euclidean domain.
+The fundamental energy functional (stated in \eqref{equa-eergy} and \eqref{equa-eergy-equiv}, below) involved another geometric weight, denoted by $\zeta = \zeta(t,x)$ and defined by \bel{equa-zeta} \zeta(s,r)^2 = 1 - (\del_r \fTime(s,r))^2. \ee This weight coincides with $s/t = s /(s^2+r^2)^{1/2}$ in the hyperboloidal domain, while it reduces to $1$ in the Euclidean domain.
 In fact, it provides us with an interpolation between the energy density induced on hyperboloids and the one induced on Euclidean slices.
-Furthermore, we introduce a weight which measures the distance to the light cone, and is defined from the prescription of a smooth and non-decreasing function $\aleph$ satisfying \be \aleph(y) =
+Various estimates on $\zeta$ can be checked, for instance $\frac{|r-t \, |+1}{r} \lesssim \zeta^2 \leq\zeta\leq 1$ valid within the Euclidean-merging domain, as well as $K_1 \, \zeta^2 s\leq J\leq K_2 \, \zeta^2 s$ in the merging domain (for some universal constants $K_1,K_2$).